AgentD/diy-linux-guide/crosscc.md

 kernel headers into the sysroot directory where the libc later expects them to be.

-The `sysroot` directory should now contain an `include` directory with a number of sub directories that contain kernel headers.
+The `sysroot` directory should now contain a `usr/include` directory with a number of sub directories that contain kernel headers.

 Since I've seen the question in a few forums: it doesn't matter if the kernel version exactly matches the one running on your target system.
 The kernel